(A) Sardar Sarovar Reservoir

 The gross storage capacity of the reservoir is 0.95 M. ha.m.
 (7.7 MAF) while live storage capacity is 0.58 M.ha.m.
 (4.75 MAF).
 The dead storage capacity below minimum draw down level is 0.37 M. ha. m.
 (2.97 MAF).
 The reservoir would occupy an area of 37,000 ha. and would have a linear stretch of 214 kilometer of water and an average width of 1.77 kilometer.

-The submergence at Full Reservoir Level (FRL) is 37,690 ha.
-(86,088 acres), which comprises 11,279 ha. agricultural land, 13,542 ha. forests and 12,869 ha. river bed and waste land.
-In all 245 villages of the three states viz.
-193 Villages of Madhya Pradesh, 33 villages of Maharashtra and 19 villages of Gujarat are affected.
+The submergence at Full Reservoir Level (FRL) is 37,533 ha.
+(86,088 acres), which comprises 11,279 ha. agricultural land, 13385 ha. forest land and112869 ha. river bed and waste land.
+In all 230 villages of the three states viz.
+178 Villages of Madhya Pradesh, 33 villages of Maharashtra and 19 villages of Gujarat are affected.
 Only 3 villages of Gujarat are fully affected, while the remaining 16 villages are partly affected.
-In Madhya Pradesh, out of 193 villages, more than 10% agricultural land will be submerged only in 79 villages, in 89 villages less than 10% agricultural land or only houses will be submerged under FRL, due to back water of 1 in 100 years flood.
-In 25 villages, only Government waste land will be submerged.
+As on 31.03.2018, 4763 PAFs from Gujarat, 5549 PAFs from Madhya Pradesh and 750 PAFs from Maharashtra has been resettled in 236 R&R colonies in Gujarat.

 (B) Sardar Sarovar Dam

-A concrete gravity dam, 1210 meters (3970 feet) in length and with a maximum height of 163 meters above the deepest foundation level, is under construction across river Narmada.
+A concrete gravity dam, 1210 meters (3970 feet) in length and with a maximum height of 163 meters above the deepest foundation level, is completed and it has been dedicated to Nation at the worthy hands of Hon’be Prime Minister on 17.09.2017.

-The dam will be the third highest concrete dam (163 meters) in India, the first two being Bhakra (226 metres) in Himachal Pradesh and Lakhwar (192 meters) in Uttar Pradesh.
-In terms of the volume of concrete involved for gravity dams, this dam will be ranking as the second largest in the world with an aggregate volume of 6.82 million cu.m.
+The dam is the third highest concrete dam (163 meters) in India, the first two being Bhakra (226 metres) in Himachal Pradesh and Lakhwar (192 meters) in Uttar Pradesh.
+In terms of the volume of concrete involved for gravity dams, this dam is ranking as the second largest in the world with an aggregate volume of 6.82 million cu.m.
 The first is Grand Coule Dam in USA with a total volume of 8.0 million cu.m.
-This dam with its spillway discharging capacity of 85,000 cumecs (30.00 lac), will be the third in the world, Gazenba (1.13 lac cumecs) in China and Tucurri (1.0 lac cumecs) in Brazil being the first two.
+This dam with its spillway discharging capacity of 85,000 cumecs (30.00 lac cusecs), is the third in the world, Gazenba (1.13 lac cumecs) in China and Tucurri (1.0 lac cumecs) in Brazil being the first two.

 The design of the dam allows for a horizontal seismic coefficient of 0.125g and it also covers an additional risk due to reservoir induced seism city.
 Most sophisticated seismological instruments for monitoring and evaluation of the stresses in the body of the dam as well as the effect on the periphery of the reservoir are under installation.